01 of 06

 Prepare for the heat.
 Bring a bottle of water with you, and wear sunscreen or a big hat to ward off the heat.
 (Read our list of sun protection tips for travelers to Southeast Asia.)

 Go with the flow.
-One one hand, Sinulog's massive crowds can be overwhelming.
-On the other, local partygoers take pride in showing you "Cebuano hospitality" by plying you with free drinks and painting your face in good fun.
-"Good vibes lang" (just good vibes) is the spirit of the day - take no offense at getting your face smeared for the umpteenth time, take everything in good fun, and enjoy.
+Sinulog's massive crowds can be overwhelming.
+"Good vibes lang" (just good vibes) is the spirit of the day - take no offense at getting your face smeared with paint for the umpteenth time, take everything in good fun, and enjoy.

 No bathrooms.
 The restaurant bathrooms around our drinking table had long waiting queues; there were no portalets in sight.
 Prepare your bladder for battle.